eliasecchig/test-docs-sp/docs/guide/why_starter_pack.md

 *   **GCP Native Observability:** Integrated monitoring and logging using Cloud Trace and Cloud Logging, including a pre-built Looker dashboard for visualizing key metrics.
 This provides immediate insights into your agent's performance and health.

-*    **Evaluation** An interactive playground to help you evaluate and test, along with getting started notebooks for evaluation.
+*   **Evaluation Support:** Includes an interactive playground for testing and dedicated notebooks to guide evaluation processes.